COVID-19 response: Movie theatres must close

-Theatres and other movie venues, otherwise known as exhibitors, are encouraged to review these relaunch guidance documents developed by Alberta Health:
+Theatres and other movie venues, otherwise known as exhibitors, were first allowed to reopen in June.
+They are encouraged to review these relaunch guidance documents developed by Alberta Health:

 - Guidance for Movie Theatres (PDF, 294 KB)